argriffing/npmctree/README.md

 npmctree
 ========

-dynamic programming on tree graphs in discrete time and space with dense transition matrices
+Dynamic programming on tree graphs in discrete time and space with dense transition matrices.